lalich/KalePjcT1/readme.md

         pip install yfinance (appears to be a python api, this may be more valuable for the next iteration.)

         - Welcome to Alpha Vantage!
 Your dedicated access key is: AESWZAZ89MXTH2XK.
 Please record this API key at a safe place for future data access.

+        - I got a ton of help on the one on one during Wednesday class, this should afford me the help to wrap the project up with plenty of time for testing and feedback... one of the highlights is that I have paid for said API access through polygon and we had a discussion on how I may want to change the key after presenting so it isnt readily available to others, however soon will learn how to use the key in the backend to protect that data from public display.